On the homological mirror symmetry conjecture for pairs of pants

 generated by $\mathcal{O}_0 \otimes \C[\Gamma_n^*]$ and the subcategory of $D^{\pi}(\mathcal{F}uk(\widetilde{X}^n))$ generated by $\tilde{L}^n$.
 It would be nice to prove Theorem \ref{thm:hmscy} by using a version of \cite[Theorem 3.11]{orlov05} to compare $B$-branes on $W^{-1}(0)$ with perfect complexes on $Y^n$, but such a result does not exist in the literature (the theorem does not apply in our case because $Y^n$ is singular). \end{rmk}

-\subsection{Projective Fermat Hypersurfaces}
+\subsection{Projective Fermat hypersurfaces}

-The obvious next step is to study homological mirror symmetry for the projective Fermat hypersurface $X^n$.
-This is an area for future work, but in this section we will give a brief outline of our expected and partial results, following the argument of \cite{seidel03} (and borrowing its terminology).
+This paper was conceived as a step towards a proof of Homological Mirror Symmetry for hypersurfaces in projective space (not necessarily Calabi-Yau).
+The author has made considerable progress in this direction, which will appear in a forthcoming preprint \cite{Sheridan2011}.
+In this section we give a brief outline of our anticipated results in the Calabi-Yau case, borrowing the terminology of \cite{seidel03}.